 Experts have access to a vast number of techniques for lighting artwork, but they all approach the job the same way.
 The purpose of these fixtures is to frame the subject with illumination; helping it stand out from its surroundings and making it appear more vivid while preserving its true colors.

-If it’s the kind of look you want, consider bringing in a professional to place and angle the fixtures correctly.
+If it’s the kind of look you want, consider bringing in a lighting professional to place and angle the fixtures correctly.
 They can also adjust the overall level of illumination in the room to help the subject stand out even more, helping your painting or sculpture get the attention it deserves.
-Contact Phantom Lighting for complimentary assistance with the best design and techniques for your precious artwork.